Papua New Guinea

 A reminder of the head-hunting and cannibalism that took place in Papua New Guinea not so long ago.

-Day 16: Port Moresby
+Day 16: Packing up

-- Accommodation (1 night): Holiday Inn
+- Accommodation: Holiday Inn